malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 Many meta-management processes can be implicit or explicit.
 Implicit meta-management occurs as a side-effect of the reactive mechanisms of the control process.
 Explicit meta-management is driven by a separate process that somehow influences the control process.
 For example, in AI, parameter optimisation is typically carried out as an "offline" process by a learning algorithm that is entirely separate from the processes used when executing the control process.
 In contrast, within biological brains, it is believed that _hebbian learning_ occurs as the primary learning mechanism and that it primarily occurs as "online" learning ....[citation, and further elaboration].

-# IV.4 Observation Options for Meta-Management
+# IV.4 Meta-observation Options in Meta-Management

-In order to carry out any of the meta-management control mechanisms described in the section above, any explicit meta-management processes need to observe the behaviour of the main control process.
-We look now at a brief review of some of those observation options.
+In order to carry out any of the meta-control mechanisms described in the section above, any explicit meta-management processes need to observe the behaviour of the main control process.
+We look now at a brief review of some of those meta-observation options.

 ![meta-management observation options](files/A-coherent-theory-v1-mm-observation-options.drawio.png)